AglaiaNorza/obsidian-vault/misc (non-uni)/html + css/basics.md

   <p>Section content...</p>
 </section>
 ```
- (when you adding a lower rank heading element to the page, it's implied that a new subsection is being started)
+ (when you're adding a lower rank heading element to the page, it's implied that a new subsection is being started)